-Justin Mahramas is an associate in the Real Estate Land Use and Environmental Practice Group in the firm's Los Angeles office.
+Justin Mahramas is an associate in the Real Estate, Energy, Land Use & Environmental Practice Group in the firm's Los Angeles office.

 Areas of Practice